rahulkumarsingh73690/docs-3/docs/serialization-deserialization.md

 appHost.RequestBinders.Add(typeof(MyRequest), httpReq => ... requestDto);
 ```

-This gives you access to the IHttpRequest object letting you parse it manually so you can construct and return the strong-typed request DTO manually which will be passed to the service instead.
+This gives you access to the IHttpRequest object letting you parse it manually so you can construct and return the strong-typed Request DTO manually which will be passed to the service instead.

 ### Uploading Files